sboursault/training/brochure-extra.md

 - Know how to write api tests with Cypress
 - Know how to use aliases
-- Know how to add examples to explicit acceptance criterias
+- Know how to add examples to explicit acceptance criteria

 👌 **WHAT WE'VE LEARNED**